Relative Calabi-Yau structures and ice quivers with potential

-for all $a$ lying in $l$. \end{lemma} \begin{proof} We have $\si=\sum e_i \ten f_i$, where $(e_i)$ is any basis of $l$ and $(f_i)$ the dual basis with respect to the form which sends $(a,b)$ to $\tr(ab)$.
-Since this form is symmetric, the basis $(e_i)$ is also the dual basis of $(f_i)$ so that we also have $\si=\sum f_i \ten e_i$, which shows the first equality.
-The second equality is clear by Lemma~\ref{lemma:bimodule isomorphism} and the fact that $\id_l$ is central in the bimodule $\Hom_k(l, l)$. \end{proof}
+\begin{proof} We have $\si=\sum e_i \ten f_i$, where $(e_i)$ is any basis of $l$ and $(f_i)$ the dual basis with respect to the bilinear form which maps $(a,b)$ to $\tr(ab)$.
+Since this bilinear form is symmetric, the basis $(e_i)$ is also the dual basis of $(f_i)$ so that we also have $\si=\sum f_i \ten e_i$, which shows the first equality.
+The second equality is clear by Lemma~\ref{lemma:bimodule isomorphism} and the fact that $\id_l$ is central in the $l$-bimodule $\Hom_k(l, l)$. \end{proof}

 \begin{lemma} For any right $l$-module $M$, we have the isomorphism